redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/README.md

 ## Performance Metrics Evaluated:

-Each inference test outputs a transcription file using the following pattern:
+Each inference test outputs a transcription file using the following pattern:  `model-size-baseImage-audioFile-cpuOrGpu-qty-date.txt`

-MODEL-SIZE-BASE_IMAGE-AUDIO_FILE-GPU/CPU-QTY-DATE.txt

 **Cost:** How much does it cost to infer?

 **Resources:** How many resources does it consume to infer?

+1. Container size
 1. GPU
 1. CPU